 This report summarizes findings from the Urban Institute’s replication validation of the National Institute of Corrections (NIC) Employment Retention Inventory (ERI).
 This study was conducted under NIC Cooperative Agreement Award 16CS04GKU7 to determine the ERI’s ability to identify workforce detachment risks for employed and unemployed justice-involved populations in Indiana, New York, and Massachusetts.
 This study also examined practitioners’ use of the ERI in diverse community correctional settings.

 Items in the ERI showed strong content and construct validity, meaning the tool conceptually covered the key domains related to employment retention, particularly for community-based participants.
-Predictive validity analyses demonstrated that the ERI yielded “good” and “excellent” performance ratings in predicting unemployment 3 to 6 months later for those in community settings.
+Predictive validity analyses demonstrated that the ERI yielded “good” and “excellent” performance ratings in predicting unemployment three to six months later for those in community settings.
 Analyses of the ERI’s validity for incarcerated participants were insufficient due to small sample sizes.
 For all participants, bivariate analyses supported a linkage between employment experiences and recidivism.
 ERI practitioners expressed that the instrument had strong utility and potential for their work.

 Overall, validation analyses coupled with practitioners’ feedback suggests that the ERI, when implemented with motivational interviewing and cognitive behavioral techniques learned through NIC’s Employment Retention Specialist training, could be a useful case management tool for community correctional populations.